sommerlukas/SyclParallelSTL/README.md

 This project features an implementation of the Parallel STL library using the Khronos SYCL standard.

+**The project is not actively developed anymore and is outdated.
+It has been archived to preserve history, but is deprecated and should not be used anymore!**

 What is Parallel STL
 -----------------------